 Education and training can vary widely, as can local licensing requirements.
 Good explanations about the differences can be found at the websites of the American Institute of Architects (www.aia.org) and the American Society of Interior Designers (www.asid.org).
 Learn more about the training for kitchen and bathroom designers through the National Kitchen & Bath Association (www.nkba.org)

 Landscapers, Landscape Designers and Landscape Architects

 Confusion sometimes reigns about these terms, although all of them can work with you on your curb appeal.
 According to the Council of Landscape Architectural Registration Boards, the term “landscape architect” is specific to professionals licensed in the jurisdiction where they work.

 As with interior design professionals, exterior design professionals can manage everything for your landscaping, or provide a plan for you to follow.
 Their services can save research time for you, as they will plan according the local climate and the amount of sunlight on your property.

-Major retailers such as Home Depot and Lowe’s offer professional services on everything from maintenance to remodeling, while thousands of smaller dealers sell and install everything from flooring to lighting to complete kitchens.
+Major retailers such as Home Depot and Lowe’s offer professional home improvement contractor services on everything from maintenance to remodeling, while thousands of smaller dealers sell and install everything from flooring to lighting to complete kitchens.